Emmy Andersson

 Heather Holland

-Heather Holland is the Communications Manager at CDI.
+Heather Holland is the Communications Director at CDI.
 Previously, she was director of communications at a healthcare technology company based in Silicon Valley.
 She led their communications and messaging strategy, successfully helping to fundraise and fuel their expansion in the US, Canada, and Europe.
 Before she began her career in communications, Heather was a news editor and journalist leading local news teams in New York City, overseeing daily news strategy and editing and packaging enterprise stories with powerful headlines.
 Heather graduated from New York University with a double major in Journalism and History.
 She studied abroad in Florence, Italy for her first year of college.
 She grew up in many different states across the U.S. before settling in Maine.
 She lives there with her husband and their cat.

 J Jasper